SNOWPACK PREDICTION CONTEST: MT SHASTA NORDIC CENTER 2019-20

 HISTORICAL SNOWPACK DATA: Its important to keep track of snow, how much of it there is in the mountains because mountain snow is our source of water in California.
 If we have less snow than normal, we could have less water available for people to use.
 In making your prediction you will want to look at what happened in previous years (see graphs below), how much snow and snow/water equivalent we have on the ground right now (above graph), any data you collected during your SnowSchool field trip, and historical/forecasted weather.
 To help with your predictions we’ve compiled 20 years of snowpack data below-

-Snow Water Equivalent has been collected at Sand Flat for longer than snow depth.
+Some Snow Water Equivalent data isn’t showing up on the live graph, but this data has been collected at Sand Flat consistently for decades.
 Here is the last 20 years of Snow Water Equivalent Data: